VeriGu/DistAI/README.md

-# DistInv: Data-Driven Automated Invariant Learning for Distributed Protocols
+# DistAI: Data-Driven Automated Invariant Learning for Distributed Protocols

-DistInv is a tool to automatically infer inductive invariants to prove the correctness of distributed protocols.
+DistAI is a tool to automatically infer inductive invariants to prove the correctness of distributed protocols.
 It takes a simulation-learning-refinement workflow.
-Given a protocol, DistInv first repeatedly simulate the protocol using randomized instances.
+Given a protocol, DistAI first repeatedly simulate the protocol using randomized instances.
 This gives a collection of simulation traces (i.e., samples).
-Then DistInv applies an enumeration-based learning procedure to find invariants that hold true on all the samples.
-Finally, DistInv uses Ivy, a theorem prover built on top of Z3 SMT solver, to refine the invariants using counterexamples until validated.
+Then DistAI applies an enumeration-based learning procedure to find invariants that hold true on all the samples.
+Finally, DistAI uses Ivy, a theorem prover built on top of Z3 SMT solver, to refine the invariants using counterexamples until validated.

 ## Installation

-You can build DistInv from source using the installation guide ```install.txt```.
+You can build DistAI from source using the installation guide ```install.txt```.
 Native installation gives the most accurate runtime numbers.

 Alternatively, one can use our [docker image](https://drive.google.com/file/d/1ogBU9KvZsvSRhXerY9Bv-MuiW9oOezBU/view?usp=sharing) with the guide ```docker_usage.md```.
-This image also includes I4 and FOL-IC3, the two systems DistInv compared with in the evaluation.
+This image also includes I4 and FOL-IC3, the two systems DistAI compared with in the evaluation.

 ## Usage